 All textbooks for this course are optional.
-Homework will not be assigned from them, and alternate readings will be provided when possible.
+Homework will not be assigned from them.
+Only alternate readings will be provided from them when possible.

-The official description of the Java core language is available online in The Java Language Specification (Java SE 11 Edition) by James Gosling, Bill Joy, Guy Steele, Gilad Bracha, Alex Buckley, and Danic' Smith.
+The official description of the Java core language is available online in The Java Language Specification (Java SE 14 Edition) by James Gosling, Bill Joy, Guy Steele, Gilad Bracha, Alex Buckley, and Daniel Smith.
 It's extremely thorough and easy to read (once you understand how to read it).